Xavierkst/dotfiles/README.md

-# dotifles
+# dotfile
-dotfiles config for vim editor
+dotfiles config for the vim editor